 A former colleague once told me that she “interviews recreationally” – that is, she actually enjoys going on job interviews even if she isn’t actually looking to make a jump.
 She interviews for sport – to see what else is out there, remain savvy about the PR marketplace, and stay competitive within the field.

 Assuming you’re in the majority who don’t rank interviewing among your top hobbies, you probably get apprehensive the night before an interview.
 The what-ifs can be killer, especially if you’re new to the interviewing scene.
-Below are key tips borrowed from PR media training as well as life experience, to help you prepare for, and ace, your interview.
+Below are key tips for PR interviews that are borrowed from PR media training as well as life experience, to help you prepare for, and ace, your interview.

 Nail the “tell me about yourself” question.
 Set yourself up for a successful meeting by “wowing” your interviewer when asked an open-ended question about yourself.
 Think of three major points you’d like to convey about yourself and your background and memorize them.
 Then supplement each with anecdotes or supporting points that you can use throughout the session.
 If you’re a publicist like me, you might list media relations as one of your greatest strengths, but take it a step further by sharing an example of heroic work.